hackboxlive/Shikamaru-Chess-Engine/README.md

 	- Characters 'p' & 'P' represent a Pawn
 	- The lower-case characters represent a black piece while the upper-case characters represent a white piece

+The bits are counted from the top-left corner to the bottom-right corner in that order.

+The moves.hpp file consists of all the move generation code of the chess-engine.
+Tricks used here:
+	- Some basic bit manipulation
+	- Hyperbola Quintessence which applies to the o^(o-2r) trick